interlay/interbtc-spec/polkabtc-spec/docs/source/spec/oracle.rst

 Exchange Rate Oracle
 ====================

-.. .. todo:: I think the oracle should be in a separate component, like BTC-Relay.
-And we do not implement / specify it, as this is not part of the Milestone plan.
-This is a whole new project.
-For our PoC we can just have a daemon feeding exchange rate data.

 .. note:: This exchange oracle module is a bare minimum model that relies on a single trusted oracle source.
 Decentralized oracles are a difficult and open research problem that is outside of the scope of this specification.
 However, the general interface to get the exchange rate can remain the same even with different constructions.